Randwarf/StellarisUnityLore/Prose/Intelligence Reports.md

 ## The Final Order of Osiris
 Little is known about this civilisation.
 They have been difficult to evaluate, perhaps owing to the high number of State Enforcers in their borders.

 They appear to follow what we can only describe as a 'might makes right' view somewhat reminiscent of Halcyon Dawn.
 Under their described philosophies self-determination appears to be less of a right and more something to be earned.
-They are incredibly resource-h
+They are incredibly resource-hungry, with a colonial policy reminiscent of the Kal'vahnist and Desert Weaver states.

+Threat Rating: High.
+This is a highly militarised authoritarian state with technology and might comparable to our own, if not higher.

+We advise extreme caution when dealing with the Final Order, and to extensively fortify the Qamm, Romonox, Acculum and Sherakanda systems.
+We should also pursue a policy of friendly relations for now.